DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - Transport Layer: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets
     - Application Layer: defines protocols for node-to-node application communication and provides services to the application software running on a computer

-**IPv4**:
+- **IPv4**:
  - Format: IPv4 addresses are 32-bit numerical labels written in decimal format as four octets separated by periods (e.g., 192.168.1.1).
  - Size: The IPv4 header is 20 to 60 bytes in length.
  - Fragmentation: Routers can fragment IPv4 packets to accommodate the maximum transmission unit (MTU) of the network path.
  - Built-in Security: IPv4 does not have built-in security features, but it can use IPsec (Internet Protocol Security) for encryption and authentication.
- - Broadcast: Supports Broadcast

-**IPv6**:
+- **IPv6**:
  - Format: IPv6 addresses are 128-bit hexadecimal labels written in eight groups of four hexadecimal digits separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).
  - Size: The IPv6 header is 40 bytes in length.
  - Fragmentation: IPv6 requires fragmentation to be handled by the sending host rather than by routers, improving efficiency.
  - Built-in Security: IPv6 was designed with IPsec as a mandatory component, providing native support for encryption and authentication.

- - Broadcast: Does not support broadcast.
+- **Multicast:** One to Many.
+Supported by both IPv4 and IPv6.
+- **Broadcast:** One to all.
+Not Supported by IPv6.
 IPv6 replaces broadcast with multicast and anycast to improve network efficiency and reduce unnecessary traffic.
+- **Unicast:** One to One communication.
+Supported by bothIPv4 and IPv6.
+- **Anycast:** From single source to the nearest or optimal recipient or group of recipients.
+Supported natively by IPv6.
+Used for CDN and for streaming.

 - 4.1.3 Secure protocols
     - **Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)